Board Member, BMFI

 Jacob Mazer is the Special Programming Manager at Bryn Mawr Film Institute, curating the theater’s quarterly program of repertory screenings, one night engagements, cultural events, and more.
 He received his B.A. in English from Indiana University, and his M.F.A. in Creative Writing from Temple University.
 His favorite directors include John Cassavetes, Edward Yang, and Lynne Ramsay, and he considers Joan Crawford to be the greatest star of the Classical Hollywood era.

-Associate Professor of Media & Communication and Director of Film Studies, Muhlenberg College
+Professor of Media & Communication and Film Studies, Muhlenberg College

 Read more about Paul McEwan, Ph.D. on Muhlenberg’s website.